ksteinmann131/class-notes/git-commands.md

 # Git Commands

+Remember that when we create a git repository and then clone it on our computer, we are creating the repo on both the remote (github.com) and local (our machine).
+We can then work on the local, and push/pull it to/from the remote so that both are synced.
+___

 - git branch : shows what branch you're currently in and all other branches
 - git status : shows status of new files in current branch (if things have been committed or not)
 ___

 - git checkout -b (name of branch) : creates new branch and checks it out (goes to it)
+- git branch -d 'name of branch' (then follow prompts in terminal) : deletes branch on local
+  - have to be in the master branch to do this action
+  - be careful with this!  only want to delete a branch on the local if it's already been pushed to the remote
 ___

 - git add -A : adds all changes to commit cue